 La Mesa is a blue-collar town, with 44.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, La Mesa is a town of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in La Mesa who work in maintenance occupations (19.39%), food service (17.58%), and healthcare suport services (7.88%).

-As is often the case in a small town, La Mesa doesn't have a public transportation system that people use for their commute.
+La Mesa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 La Mesa ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.61% of people over 25 have a college degree.